lukas/ml-class/README.md

 # Overview

-These are materials I use for a class on machine learning with scikit-learn, keras and tensorflow.
+These are materials I use for various classes on deep learning.
 Each file is a self contained unit that demonstrates a specific thing.
 Downloading or cloning this repository before class is a great way to follow along.

 # Reusing the materials

 Please feel free to use these materials for your own classes/projects etc.  If you do that, I would love it if you sent me a message and let me know what you're up to.

-# Setup
+# Videos

+You can find video overviews of a lot of the material at https://youtu.be/Zxrk88rA7fA.

 ## Prerequisites

-Getting your machine setup is essential to following along with a class.
-I try really hard to make this class as easy to setup as possible, but setting up a machine for development can be challenging if you haven't done it before.
-When in doubt, copy the error messages into Google!
-All of the programs you need to install for this are extremely standard and for any issue you run into, hundreds of other people have encountered the same issue.
+These classes are intended for people who are comfortable wirth python.

 ### Reading material for people who haven't done a lot of programming